 You are here

 NDI’s work in Syria aims to assist the many Syrians who remain deeply committed to building a democratic future for their country.
 As the Syrian government has collapsed and the civil war has expanded since 2011, millions of citizens have been left bereft of local authority, community services, and government institutions to meet their basic needs.
 Communities throughout the country are coming under increasing strain from unprecedented numbers of internally displaced people, coupled with a lack of food, electricity, and other essentials.
 NDI currently works with Syrian civil society organizations (CSOs), local and provincial councils, and individual activists to build their understanding of the fundamentals of democracy, strengthen local governance structures and processes, and develop their ability to organize and advocate for change.
+Regular public opinion research, conducted inside Syria through local partners, informs the design and implementation of all of the Institute's programs.
 Through these efforts, NDI hopes to identify the Syrians that may form the nucleus of a future democratic governance structure, and to equip them with the skills, experience, and resources they need now to better administer civilian life in areas no longer controlled by the Assad regime.
-Such efforts to improve community resilience and foster democratic subcultures at the local level can be a powerful model for the country’s future once the conflict has subsided.

 News and Publications